danrspencer/hass-config/README.md

 To get your API key you need to sign up at [Bungie's Application Portal](https://www.bungie.net/en/Application) and create an application.

-Unfortunately the sensor isn't quite as responsive as I'd like to the (extremely reasonable) rate limiting imposed by the Bungie API.
+Unfortunately the sensor isn't quite as responsive as I'd like due to the (extremely reasonable) rate limiting imposed by the Bungie API.
 The sensor should refresh roughly every 30 seconds.

 ---